n00b4life-blog/n00b4life-blog.github.io/_tabs/about.md

 order: 4
 ---

-<p>This site will initially be used for documenting TryHackMe and HTB system walkthroughs as I complete them.
-While I have noted some ideas on further topics to cover, I am new to using GitHub, jekyll, and markdown.</p>
+<p>This website will serve as an initial platform for documenting my TryHackMe and HTB system walkthroughs as I complete them. </p>
+<p>While I’ve jotted down some ideas for additional topics to cover, I’m relatively new to GitHub, Jekyll, and Markdown.
+Therefore, I’ll start by mastering the basics of these tools. </p>
 <p>My goal is to learn all the things while documenting the progress here.</p>

 <p>These days I spend most of my free time on TryHackMe</p>
 <p>